-Putting a Dog to Sleep – A Veterinarian’s Guidelines
+Putting a Dog Down – A Veterinarian’s Guidelines

 Here’s what you need to know about putting a dog to sleep.
 Veterinarian Marie Haynes shares the most important criteria for putting a dog down and offers help for healing.

-Are you confused about putting a dog to sleep?
+Are you confused about putting your dog to sleep?
 You’re not alone if you feel devastated, guilty, sad, and lost.
 This information about pet euthanasia is from a veterinarian who had to put her own dog to sleep.
-She shares her story, and offers general information about the process of putting a dog to sleep.
+She shares her story, and offers general information about the process of putting a dog down.

-Here’s the most important thing to remember: ”If you can save your dog or cat even one day of discomfort, you must,” says Dr Haynes.
+Here’s the most important thing to remember about putting your dog to sleep: “If you can save your dog or cat even one day of discomfort, you must,” says Dr Haynes.

-6 Signs It’s Time to Put a Dog to Sleep
+6 Signs It’s Time to Put a Dog Down

 Dr Haynes says it’s often difficult to tell whether a dog is in pain or suffering.